rohith4444/LinDer/README.md

 Note: The `secrets` directory is git-ignored to prevent accidental commits of sensitive information.
 Make sure to securely share the credentials file with team members through a secure channel, not through version control.

+## Logging

+This project uses a comprehensive logging system to track operations and aid in debugging.
+For more information on how logging is implemented and how to use it in development, please see the [Logging Documentation](docs/logging.md).

 ## Usage

 Run the main application: